Josiahhecks/Cosmic-UI-lib/README.md

 end)

 📝 Credits
-Created by [Your Name] Version 1.0.0
+Created by josiahhecks Version 1.0.0

 This README provides clear instructions, examples, and showcases the library's key features in a professional format.